cpitraininglabs/GenAI-DevOps-Primer/README.md

 ## GenAI-DevOps-Primer Overview

-The inspiration and much of the material for the below GenAI resources comes from none other than [Patrick Debois](https://www.jedi.be/), the Godfather and OG of DevOps cultural movement and DevOpsDays.
+The inspiration and much of the material for the below GenAI resources comes from none other than [Patrick Debois](https://www.jedi.be/), the Prime Mover and OG of DevOps cultural movement and DevOpsDays.

 The first [NYC GenAI DevOps Hackathon](https://www.mongodb.com/community/forums/t/new-york-devops-for-genai-hackathon-nyc/260804) was held on January 24th 2024.